foerstj/r2a-remaster/README.md

 The "revisited" map variant is based on the remaster, with these changes applied:
 - Added translations to German, Spanish, and French.
 - Renamed map ingame to *Return to Arhok (revisited)*.
+- Fixed initial roof fade for Kron the Wide.

 ## How to build
 - Provide environment variables: